Documentation Index

 clientId and clientSecret

 Store the clientSecret in a secure location.
-It is only shown once and should be stored only on your backend.
+It is only shown once and

 Authentication flow